Home > Resources > How to transfer photos to your new iPhone

 Table of Contents

-Send photos to new iPhone via AirDrop
+Transfer photos to new iPhone via iPhone Data Transfer [All-in-one solution]

-If you plan to import all your photos to a new iPhone without iCloud, or if you need more flexibility to support transferring photos from any device—including iPhone, iPad, Mac, Windows, SD card, external drive, etc.—to your new iPhone, then iPhone Data Transfer is your best choice.
+If you plan to import all your photos to a new iPhone without iCloud, or if you need more flexibility to support transferring photos from any device—including iPhone, iPad, Mac, Windows, SD card, external drive, etc.—to your new iPhone, then Appgeeker iPhone Data Transfer is your best choice.
 This software can transfer photos and videos to new iPhone in batches without losing quality.

 Download Now!